rococodes/rococodes.github.io/_posts/2024-05-06-Hanukkah-of-Data-1.md

 result=cur.execute("select name , phone from customers")
 ```

-Then I created a list to store the (name, number) tuples.
-To make the process easier, at this point I made the names all lowercase with ‘.lower’.
+Then I created a list to store the `(name, number)` tuples.
+To make the process easier, at this point I made the names all lowercase with `.lower`.
 I also removed the ‘-’ from the phone number.

 ``` python
 outcome=[]